NickBaguley/coinprism-php/README.md

 ## To do

 * Blockchain query API - query asset information for transactions that are not in the Blockchain yet
-* Transaction builder - send an asset
 * Transaction builder - send bitcoins to one or more address
 * Transaction builder - atomically swap Bitcoins and an asset
-* Signing and broadcasting - sign an unsigned raw transaction
-* Signing and broadcasting - push a signed raw transaction to the network

 ## Legal